iskra-delta/idp-animate/README.md

 The 12-bit `number of lines` value specifies how many bytes follow the glyph header.
 The width and height are each represented by 1 byte.
 If the values exceed 255, set both of them to 0.
 Animate will ignore them.

+#### Line coordinates

-The bytes are signed, giving a range of -128 to 127.
+All glyph bytes are signed, giving a range of -128 to 127.
 Every two bytes indicate the x and y coordinates of a relative line from the current position to the new position.

+#### Escape sequences and commands

 The value of -128 is utilized as an escape sequence and must be followed by a command.

 Here is the table of commands.